bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 The syntax has no statements or ending marks (like a semicolon) but predefined sets of character used for operators, literals and forms of expressions.
-While white-space is not significant in general a line-break might mark the end of some types of expressions.

 A single `=` usually stands for: _has the value_ (where value could also refer to the expression that implements a function).